Coronavirus (COVID-19) Preparedness Information Learn More

 June 13, 2019

-Most men are notorious for procrastinating when it comes to scheduling their annual checkup, but Dr. Mark Edward Head, with Clark Memorial Health, says not making the appointment can be detrimental.
-“Annual checkups are important, because so many disease processes aren’t overtly disabling like high blood pressure, diabetes, some of these chronic illnesses can fly under the radar for quite a while and it is important that we screen for those before they cause long-term damage,” he says.
+Men can be notorious for procrastinating when it comes to scheduling their annual checkup, but Dr. Mark Edward Head with Clark Memorial Health says not making the appointment can be detrimental.
+“Annual checkups are important because so many disease processes aren’t overtly disabling, like high blood pressure or diabetes.
+Some of these chronic illnesses can fly under the radar for quite a while, and it is important that we screen for those before they cause long-term damage,” he says.

 · Stay hydrated.